safe-global/safe-ecosystem-database/README.md

 - Integrated with a project making use of Safe services
 - Discovered a project making use of Safe services

-You can add it to the ecosystem database.

-**Make sure to check for duplicates to avoid double entries.**
+You can add it to the ecosystem database. **Make sure to check for duplicates to avoid double entries.**

+The Safe team will ad hoc review the created submissions and ensure they meet the below qualifications.

+## Which projects qualify?

+Here are example integrations that are in scope to be listed:

+- Core SDK
+  - Core AA SDK
+  - Safe Apps SDK
+- Core Protocol
+  - Modules
+  - Guards
+  - Contracts
+- Core API
+  - Transaction Service
+  - Client Gateway
+- Supported Networks
+- + more.

 ## Which projects don’t qualify?

 - Hackathon projects that are non-maintained
 - Projects that have a non-technical collaboration

+## How to add projects?

+If you want to add a project to the database and [ecosystem.safe.global](http://ecosystem.safe.global), and it meets the criteria, create an issue on GitHub using the following [Template](https://github.com/safe-global/safe-ecosystem-database/issues/new?assignees=&labels=project+:game_die:&projects=&template=suggest_project.yaml&title=Suggest+a+project).

+It is at our sole discretion to list or delist projects from the ecosystem database.
+Projects are not official endorsements, and are provided for informational purposes only.